 Mounting holes can be helpful for reducing electromagnetic interference (EMI).
 However, if your mounting hole coordinates are off then your well functioning board will not be secured to its casing.
 Make sure that your coordinates are exact, otherwise there might not be a clear path for to secure your screw.

-For designs where the PCB is mounted to an enclosure, it is vital to start the PCB layout with the mounting holes placed on the right coordinate before populating other components.
+For designs where the Printed Circuit Board is mounted to an enclosure, it is vital to start the PCB layout with the mounting holes placed on the right coordinate before populating other components.

 Drilling won’t help when you get the hole position wrong in the first place.